-2.46 We have engaged farmers within our area to help improve the quality of raw water within our sensitive catchments for many years.
-We offer farmers funding of up to £10k per farm for measures to reduce pesticides and nitrates in our target catchments across surface water and groundwater source areas23.
+2.53 We have engaged farmers within our area to help improve the quality of raw water within our sensitive catchments for many years.
+We offer farmers funding of up to £15k per farm for measures to reduce pesticides and nitrates in our target catchments across surface water and groundwater source areas22.
 Interventions can include infrastructure, land management or equipment changes, with innovative proposals encouraged.
 We are partnered with the Farming and Wildlife Advisory Group (FWAG) and Promar for delivery of this programme.
+There is free one-to-one farm advice available in our target areas on topics that are broadly related to water quality, such as providing support for applications to other environmental schemes, discussing nutrient management plans, integrated pest management plans, or reviewing soil health on farms.